-In 2005, South Dakota launched a new approach to reducing drunk driving.
-It was led by the state’s Attorney General at the time, Larry Long.
+South Dakota has an approach to reducing drunk driving.
 It’s the 24/7 sobriety program.

-The problem of drunk driving was enormous.
+The problem of drunk driving had been enormous.
 Over one in five residents admitted to driving while intoxicated.
 And three of every four (75%) fatal crashes involved someone with a BAC of at least 0.15.

 How the Program Works

 The 24/7 sobriety program is simple.
 Drivers convicted of a DUI (driving under the influence) have their BAC tested.
 It’s tested twice a day, seven days a week.
 They can have the testing performed at a testing center.
 Or they can wear a device that continuously monitors their BAC.

 Failure to appear for the test or having an unacceptable BAC and the offender goes right to jail.

 The program is both simple and highly effective.
 South Dakota soon became a leader in reducing alcohol-related traffic deaths.
 Shortly after the program began, the state had a one-third (33%) drop in alcohol-related traffic fatalities.
 That was the highest such drop in the entire country.
 It has dropped another 25% since then.